MAlicata/php-poo-example/README.md

 # php-poo-example
-This is repository is for learning POO
+This is repository is for learning OOP